Robert Kennard, Architect: A Mid-Century Biography

 About the Author

-Gail Kennard currently serves as Vice-President of the Cultural Heritage Commission of Los Angeles City Planning Department and is President of Kennard Design Group (KDG), her father’s architectural firm, which from its inception has been a multi-ethnic firm.
+Gail Kennard currently serves as Vice-President of the Cultural Heritage Commission of Los Angeles City Planning Department and is President of Kennard Design Group (KDG), her father’s architectural firm, which from its inception has been a multi-ethnic company.
 She is also among five jurors who were selected by Docomomo US for deciding the 11th annual Modernism in America Awards for 2024.
 She began her career as a journalist for United Press International and Time Magazine and is a former public information officer for the San Diego Historical Society, as well as a former member of the Board of Advisors of the USC School of Architecture.
-Aside from her active role in helping to ensure the preservation of historic architectural sites in Los Angeles, she has been documenting the histories of American female architects in a series of oral histories.
+Aside from her active role in helping to ensure the preservation of historic architectural sites in Los Angeles, she has been documenting the work of female architects in Southern California in a series of oral histories.